sivakumar6678/sivakumar6678/README.md

 - Technical Quiz Competition: A challenging quiz testing participants' knowledge in technology and computer science.

 ## How to Get Involved:
-- Join us on [our website](insert_link_here) to stay updated on upcoming events and initiatives.
 - Contribute to our repository by sharing project ideas, resources, or feedback.
 - Connect with fellow members and collaborate on exciting projects and initiatives.

 ## Contact Us:
-For inquiries or collaboration opportunities, feel free to reach out to us at [email@example.com](mailto:email@example.com).
+For inquiries or collaboration opportunities, feel free to reach out to us at (mailto:sivakumarcsk66@gmail.com).

 Feel free to customize this README file with your specific details and preferences.
 It serves as a welcoming and informative guide for visitors to your GitHub profile and community repository.